lybic/dify_plugin/CONTRIBUTING.md

 1. API changes require discussion, use cases, etc. Code comes later.
 2. Pull requests are great for small fixes for bugs, documentation, etc.
-3. Pull requests are not merged directly into the master branch, please use the `develop` branch.

 ## API changes